briansu2004/udemy-devops-real-projects/007-VaultFreeIPAVagrantIAM/04_YN_Mac_UbuntuDocker.md

 Let's go through what that may look like for FreeIPA user `devops`, who is a system administrator.

 a.
-In our local host (Mac), create a SSH key pair
+In our local host (Mac?
+Ubuntu), create a SSH key pair

 ```bash
 ssh-keygen -b 2048 -t rsa -f ~/.ssh/admin-key